CARE: a Benchmark Suite for the Classification and Retrieval of Enzymes: Task 1: Enzyme Classification

 Overall, these results suggest that there is still room to improve classification of protein sequences with low sequence identity (\textit{<30\%}) and that lie near multiple activity peaks (\textit{Price}).
-The \textit{promiscuous} split is not easy for all methods, even though the test sequences have high sequence identity to the train set.
-Interestingly, BLAST performs close to the state-of-the-art, even when compared to more complex ML models.
+In fact, Foldseek has the best performance on the \textit{Price} split, suggesting that structure can be conserved, even in scenarios where sequence is misleading.
+The \textit{promiscuous} split is not easy for all methods; even though the test sequences have high sequence identity to the train set, CLEAN sometimes misses EC numbers.
+Interestingly, BLASTp and Foldseek perform close to the state-of-the-art, even when compared to more complex ML models.
 Future models could take advantage of this finding to augment training, as ProtEx does \citep{shaw_protex_nodate}.
 Additional details on the implementation of each method can be found in Appendix \ref{sec:appendix_implementation}.